trac-hacks/tracsql/README.md

 # TracSQL

-The TracSQL project is a plugin for the Trac project management tool.
+The TracSQL project is a plugin for the [trac](https://trac.edgewall.org/) project management tool.

 A "SQL" tab is added to the Trac project.
 Inside this tab, the plugin supports interacting with the project database.

 Some features include:

-* perform queries on the project database
+* Perform queries on the project database
-* view results as raw or formatted (and hyper-linked) output
+* View results as raw or formatted (and hyper-linked) output
-* export result set in CSV
+* Export result set in CSV
-* browse the database schema (including table and index information)
+* Browse the database schema (including table and index information)

 This plugin supports Trac installations with **SQLite**, **MySQL**, and **PostgreSQL** database backends (although your raw queries may need to be